What is the best wheel clamp for caravan security on the market

 Check with your own insurance provider what approval rating is required.
 Also check the details as some have specific requirements such as the requirement to have wheel clamps fitted to both wheels on a twin axle caravan.

 There are a few different types of wheel clamp and a few main advantages and disadvantages.

 I have decided to use the following metrics to help decide on the best wheel clamp.

 - Difficulty to install

 *As prices change frequently we have included a link to Amazon so that you may check the price yourself.
-Remember that if you make a purchase by following our link then will get a small commission from Amazon, for which we are very grateful as it helps us to run this website.

 So the main types are

 This type of wheel clamp is usually made up of several parts.
 Brackets that hook over the wheel, a plate where all of the parts meet a plate to go over where all of the parts meet and a lock to lock the top plate in place.
 There are a few variations of this type of clamp.